-We love all things Gruffalo so how about combining copies of the original book and “The Gruffalo’s Child” with a cuddly character from the stories, like the squirrel for around £10.
+We love all things Gruffalo so how about combining copies of the original book and “The Gruffalo’s Child” with a cuddly character from the stories, like the squirrel.
 Gruffalo Junior embarks on his adventure in the deep snow, giving this a suitably festive feel.

-“Ten Little Elves” is new for Christmas 2017.
-The story sees ten little elves set off on a mission to rescue Christmas.
+“Ten Little Elves” sees – guess what? – ten little elves set off on a mission to rescue Christmas.
 Find out what the elves do when they meet a growling polar bear, a yowling yeti and a fearsome Ice Queen.
 Count from ten to one, and back again, with this festive rhyming romp from the creators of the award-winning bestseller “Ten Little Pirates”.